MuchuuTheSensible/WemCharacterMod/README.md

 This mirrors Walter's allergy to bees mechanic.

+        Memo: Wems' Skill Tree Alignments and Abilities

+Shadow Alignment:

+First Skill: Wem can craft a specialized helmet that terastalizes Wem into "Dark type."
+This grants Wem a 20% resistance to all damage from Bug, Dark, and Ghost sources.

+Second Skill: Wem's helmet gains immunity to sleep, stunlock, and knockback, providing enhanced survivability in intense encounters.

+Lunar Affinity:

+First Skill: Wem can craft armor or a weapon that transforms him into the Stellar type, which adds damage to all Shadow, Bug, and Ghost attacks, amplifying his offensive potential.

+Second Skill: Wem's armor gains 6 inventory slots capable of storing any item.
+Additionally, Psychic Energies placed in these slots can stack up to 40 versus the normal limit of 20.
+This skill addsa Special Ability: Unlocks Tera Starstorm, a planar AoE (area-of-effect) attack that deals significant damage to Shadow and Lunar creatures.
+To maintain balance, this ability requires a cooldown and consumes Psychic Energies as a resource.
+After use, Wem experiences a brief reduction in defense to reflect the energy expended

+Final Shared Skill:

+Wem unlocks the ability to use a special Z move, "Genesis Order," as the ultimate skill, completing his skill tree.

     Would like to see implemented but not vital:
     TM System Proposal: and Unnatural Portal Ability